magarenzo/Grading-System/README.md

 * John Zaino

-* This was originally created as the final project cor CSC 440 (Software Engineering).
+This was originally created as the final project cor CSC 440 (Software Engineering)